jfhbrook/susitna/README.md

 ### Near Term Polish

+- Throw those RuntimeFaults in the scanner
 - Logical operators
   - Settle on tokens - probably `and`, `or` and `not`
-- Improved error handling in Scanner
-  - Many TODOs for places to throw RuntimeFaults
-- Use regular expressions in scanner
-- Warn if lines in program loaded out of order
-- Warn if lines not in increments of 10
+- Warn if lines in program aren't in increments of 10
 - Add Inspector class to format
 - Handle types
   - An ADR to specify semantics